How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 • Community Collaboration: Using Nightly isn’t just about experiencing new features; it’s about being part of the development journey.
 Users can offer feedback, report bugs, and help shape the browser’s evolution.

-Install Firefox Beta (Firefox Next) on Ubuntu 22.04 or 20.04
+Install Firefox Beta on Ubuntu

-Step 1: Update Ubuntu System Packages Before Firefox Beta Installation
+Update Ubuntu System Packages Before Firefox Beta Installation

-It’s a best practice to start with an up-to-date system, ensuring that all packages are current.
+It’s a best practice to start with an up-to-date system, ensuring all packages are current.
 This minimizes the possibility of encountering issues during the installation process.
 To update your Ubuntu system, execute the following command in your terminal:

 sudo apt update && sudo apt upgrade

-Step 2: Install Initial Packages on Ubuntu for Firefox Beta
+Install Initial Packages for Firefox Beta

 sudo apt install software-properties-common apt-transport-https -y